dotnet/csharplang/proposals/extensions.md

   - Perform member lookup for `I` in each compatible substituted extension type `X` (note this takes into account whether the member is invoked).
   - Merge the results
-TODO3 spec how we deal with duplicate or near duplicate entries
+TODO4 spec how we deal with duplicate or near duplicate entries (for example, field E1.Member and method E2.Member)
   - Next, members that are hidden by other members are removed from the set.
     (note: "base types" means "base extensions and underlying type" for extension types)
   - Finally, having removed hidden members, the result of the lookup is determined: